 We are here to help you; if you should have any questions regarding HIPAA, please let one of our staff members know.

 The Consent/Acknowledgment Form can be found on our Patient Portal.
 We encourage each patient to print and read the form prior to their visit.

 A Special Request about Children

-“As parents and obsetricians, we adore children.
-As your physicians, we are concerned about common childhood diseases and the health effects they could have on other patients, expectant mothers and their unborn child.
+“As parents and obstetricians, we adore children.
+As your physicians, we are concerned about common childhood diseases and the health effects they could have on other patients, expectant mothers and their unborn children.
 Bringing small children into the office can also expose them to biohazardous materials.
 We ask that you make childcare arrangements for your children prior to your office visit.
 We understand the inconvenience that this may cause.
 However, the health and safety of all our patients must be our primary concern.”

-The physicians of Institute For Women’s Health
+The Physicians of the Institute for Women’s Health

 Our Financial Policy